 There are numerous ways to incorporate the Fibonacci retracement theory with other types of technical/chart analysis.
 The use of a long-term trendline with various Fibonacci retracement levels can create powerful signals.
 As you’ll see below, in this scenario, it is a sell signal.

-If you’re still a skeptic, you could point to the fact that we are proving a point in hindsight.
+If you’re still a skeptic, you could point out that we are proving a point in hindsight.
 Even so, it is plain to see that the uptrend was over when the index crashed through the initial support level and the long-term trendline.
 You could argue back and forth about whether these lines are viable when trading in real-time.
 Even so, there’s one thing worth keeping in mind.
-The majority of traders will have their eyes on not only the Fibonacci retracement levels but also long-term trends.
+The majority of traders will have their eyes on both the Fibonacci retracement levels and long-term trends.

 Is this a self-fulfilling prophecy or simply a case of history repeating itself, you decide.